 Lunch – For lunch, a muffuletta at Central Grocery, where the Superdome-shaped sandwich was invented, is a must.
 Take it to go and eat it from a bench on the bank of the Mississippi River where you can watch ships on the river go by.

 Take a Tour – Literary tours, ghost tours, cemetery tours, Segway tours, LGBTQ history tours, carriage tours, bike tours … find the one that peaks your curiosity and spend the afternoon discovering the city with a knowledgeable guide.
+She a full list of tours here.

 Stroll Bourbon Street – The best time to hit Bourbon Street is early evening when the neon comes on and the music pours out the doors but things haven’t gotten too crazy yet.
 You can’t go to New Orleans without taking the stroll between the balconies on either side of the rue.